goetzrieger/ansible-labs-summit2020/ansible-tower-advanced/10-structured-content/README.md

 files provided in a SCM repository as an inventory source.
 This way we can use the inventory files we keep in Git.

-In your Tower web UI, open the **RESOURCES→Inventory** view.
+In your Tower web UI, open the **RESOURCES→Inventories** view.
 Then click the ![plus(../../images/green_plus.png) button and choose to create a new **Inventory**.
 In the next view: